miguelgz95/Disney-Atrinium/README.md

 _Get a clone from the repository: git@github.com:miguelgz95/Disney-Atrinium.git_

-_In local, access the project and type in the terminal: npm install react-router-dom_
+_In local, access the project and type in the terminal: npm install_

 _Finally, to start the application: npm run dev_